GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/third-person-camera/index.md

 **Halfway time for rotation**
 Change the halfway time for rotation of the object.

+**Targeted rotation angle**
+Change the targeted camera rotation angle of the object.
+When this angle is set, the camera follow this value instead of the object angle.

 **Halfway time on Z axis**
 Change the halfway time on Z axis of the object.